hushrilab/esperanto-tutor-face/README.md

 * Author: Cheng Tang <c225tang@uwaterloo.ca>

-This is a React App acting as a display for the robot's face which can be switched between two facial expressions: happy, smile, sad, blinking by publihsing command into a rostopic named /face_command_topic.
+This is a React App acting as a display for the robot's face which can be switched between four facial expressions: happy, smile, sad, blinking by publihsing command into a rostopic named /face_command_topic.

 ## Installation